shefmekaniccorpinc/PUBLIC-TFrag-Discord-Bot/README.md

 Idea | Description
 --- | ---
 Let Owners add basic commands | A command which will add basic commands, ones that simply return text.
+Custom Ticket Tool | Custom Ticket Tool to replace the existing one.